ece362-purdue/proton-labs/lab0-intro/soldering.md

     <img src="images/solder-board-2.gif" style="margin: 1em 0; width: 45vw">
 </div>

 This method isn't quite necessary since we're using a breadboard, but it is good practice to solder the edge pins first to ensure that the pins are in the right position before you continue soldering the rest of the pins.
 Look at the board from different angles to ensure that your board is still sitting flush, and that it is not raised at an angle.
-If you make a mistake here, now is the time to fix it by reflowing the two pins with your soldering iron.
+If you make a mistake here, now is the time to fix it by re-soldering the two pins with your soldering iron.

 Next, we're going to try **drag-soldering** the remaining pins on this side of the board.
 Hold the solder line against all the pins, with the end on the rightmost pin, take your iron, and touch the solder to the first pin.
 As soon as the solder melts, start moving your iron to the left, pausing to let the solder melt on to each pad before you continue.